chroma-core/chroma/docs/cip/CIP_8_Matrix_Packages.md

 TODO finish

 ### Multi-dataset packages
 The proposal allows for only a single dataset in a matrix package.
+However, if iterating shows it to be valuable, the design could be backwards compatibly adapted to allow multiple datasets to exist in a single package.

 TODO finish

 ### Multi-embedding datasets
 The proposal allows for only a single set of embeddings in a matrix package.
+Should we allow multiple?
+As with multi-dataset packages, the proposed design is easily converted to store multiple embeddings in the future.
+This may become especially important as we explore matrix package dependencies.

 TODO finish

+### Other `matrix.data` storage formats
+This proposal tightly binds to Parquet for the `matrix.data.parquet` file.
+Parquet is a battle-tested format for storing large datasets, with wide tooling and language support.
+Supporting only one data storage format simplifies matrix implementation both initially and long-term, in part because they provide design options to take advantage of parquet's unique features vs. e.g. CSV, such as file-level metadata.

+Parquet may not be ideal for every matrix package use case.
+But as long as it is adequate for the known use cases, we do not plan to support other formats.

 ### Appendix: On Applying Package Management to AI